HL7/PDDI-CDS/pages/_includes/cds-service-spec.md

 ~~~

 # <span style="color:silver"> 3.4.0 </span> Basic Implementation for the Warfarin + NSAIDs Knowledge Artifact

-Figure 2 depicts how a PDDI CDS implementer would translate a minimum information model narrative to a semi-structured knowledge artifact.
+Figure 8 depicts how a PDDI CDS implementer would translate a minimum information model narrative to a semi-structured knowledge artifact.
 The Basic Implementation uses a single CDS service call and response with the `order-sign` hook.
 The decision tree results in three warning indicators (i.e., green, orange, red) and contextual factors that MAY be passed to the clinician.
 After processing the CDS Hooks `order-sign` request, the CDS service MUST return CDS Hooks Cards that MAY include actions with associated FHIR resources.
-Figure 3 builds on Figure 2 by depicting a Card display example within the order entry workflow.
+Figure 9 builds on Figure 8 by depicting a Card display example within the order entry workflow.
 The decision points, `order-sign` request, and Card(s) response are discussed further in the sections below.

 <figure class="figure">
-<figcaption class="figure-caption"><strong>Figure 2: Basic – Warfarin + NSAID Semi-Structured Knowledge </strong></figcaption>
+<figcaption class="figure-caption"><strong>Figure 8: Basic – Warfarin + NSAIDs Semi-Structured Knowledge </strong></figcaption>
   <a href = "assets/images/Basic_Warfarin_NSAID.svg" target ="_blank" > <img src= "assets/images/Basic_Warfarin_NSAID.svg" class="figure-img img-responsive img-rounded center-block" alt="Basic_Warfarin_NSAID.svg" /></a>
 </figure>